-We call both this place to become and the project to realize it for "EquaTerra".
+We call both this place, this center that is in its becoming and the project itself “EquaTerra".

-To initiate this process, we are offering different ways for individuals and companies to be involved in MiMer’s Italian project.
-We are offering opportunities for Patrons and Investor to donate directly or to Customers who can pre-ordering events, retreats, courses, or field trips at a special discount for supporting our project.
-We are also creating special opportunities for people to become Subscribers to MiMer services to gain access to all our current and future courses at a special discount.
+We are offering different ways for individuals, organizations and companies to be involved in MiMer’s Italian EquaTerra project.
+We are offering opportunities for Patrons and Investor to donate directly or to Customers to pre-order events, retreats, courses, or field trips at a special discount for supporting our project (you find more info on our Patron page that we are building – and we would also be grateful for input on it: https://www.patreon.com/mimercentre.
+Through this Patreon Page, we are creating special opportunities for people to become subscribers to MiMer Center’s services to gain access to all our current and future courses at a special discount.
 We are also open to general donations and suggestions from you.

-MiMer is primarily working within the following areas:
+MiMer Centre is primarily working within the following areas in education, research and interventions:

 - Equine Welfare and Wellbeing